cmaksymenko/avalanchecms/environments/local/README.md

 ## Service Descriptions

 ### PostgreSQL Database
 The `postgres` service is the used database management system and is configured with environment variables.
-These include `POSTGRES_DB` for the database name (`avalanche-cms-db`) and `POSTGRES_USER` for the admin username (`admin`).
+These include `POSTGRES_DB` for the database name (`avalanchecms`) and `POSTGRES_USER` for the admin username (`admin`).
 The database's administrative password is securely handled through a Docker secret file (see local development setup.py script for creation).
 The service exposes port 5432 for database connection.

 ### pgAdmin for Database Management
 `pgadmin` serves as web-based administration interface for the PostgreSQL database.
-It's configured with an admin username (`admin@avalanche-cms.com`).
+It's configured with an admin username (`admin@avalanchecms.com`).
 The admins password is securely handled through a Docker secret file (see local development setup.py script for creation).
 The service, which depends on `postgres` (starts after), is accessible through http://localhost:8080.

 **Note:** pgAdmin requires initial configuration to connect to the PostgreSQL server.
 Upon first login, you must manually add the PostgreSQL server to pgAdmin.